|Court:||United States District Court for the District of Massachusetts|

 On March 30, 2021, the Honorable Douglas P. Woodlock appointed BLB&G client Union Asset Management AG as Lead Plaintiff and BLB&G as Lead Counsel for the class.

 Lead Plaintiff filed the Amended Complaint on June 4, 2021.
-Defendants’ motion to dismiss was fully briefed on September 20, 2021, and the Court scheduled oral argument on the motion for November 19, 2021.
+Defendants’ motion to dismiss was fully briefed on September 20, 2021, and the Court heard oral argument on the motion on November 19, 2021.
 On December 20, 2022, the Court denied Defendants’ motion to dismiss in part.
 The parties are engaged in discovery.